This POLICY and the GDPR

 Personal data now includes not only data that is commonly considered to be personal in nature (e.g. names, physical addresses, email addresses), but also data such as IP addresses, behavioral data, location data, financial information, and more.

-For Newsletter & Update Information – Personal information (name and email) so that we can keep you informed of insights, new reports and future events
+For Newsletter & Update Information – Personal information (name, email, company and job title) so that we can keep you informed of insights, new reports and future events

 - All Leads: Name, email, contact details, company, role